DevExpress-Examples/asp-net-mvc-dashboard-handle-errors/readme.md

 # ASP.NET MVC Dashboard - How to handle errors

-The following example demostrates two approaches on how to handle errors in the MVC Dsahboard applicaiton:
+The following example demostrates two approaches on how to handle errors in the MVC Dashboard applicaiton:

 - How to specify custom text for internal Dashboard errors
 - How to throw a custom exception during a server-side processing and display the error in the Dashboard error toast